SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

 - mySubComponent.mySignal.pull() : Will provide a readable copy of the given signal, even if that signal is somewhere else in the hierarchy
 - myComponent.rework\{ myCode \} : Execute `myCode` in the context of `myComponent`, allowing modifying it with the user API

-For instance, the following code will rework a toplevel component to insert a 3 stages shift register on each input / output of the component.
-(Usefull for synthesis tests)
+For example, the following code can be used to modify a top-level component by adding a three-stage shift register to each input and output of the component.
+This is particularly useful for synthesis testing.

 .. code-block:: scala